-A project with contract value of US\$45.2 million involving the decommissioning of offshore and onshore facilities work execution was successfully concluded in first quarter of 2020.
-The Group has successfully completed another project contract in December 2021 and is now on an on-going basis being involved in the chartering of vessels complemented with substantive project management including managing the outsourcing of services (i.e. operating of Remote Operated Vehicle, survey equipment, gangway) cumulating to a packaged service to an international Engineering, Procurement and Construction ("EPC") contractor.
+The project with contract value of US\$45.2 million involving the decommissioning of offshore and onshore facilities work execution was successfully concluded in first quarter of 2020.
+The Group has successfully completed one project contract in December 2021 and is now on on-going basis being involved in the chartering of vessels complemented with substantive project management including managing the outsourcing of services (i.e. operating of remote operated vehicle, survey equipment, gangway) cumulating to a packaged service to an international Engineering Procurement Construction ("EPC") contractor.